Queensland Respiratory Medicine Advanced Training Pathway

 - at least 3 years of recent, post-intern clinical experience in internal medicine or its sub-specialties

-*Applicants who fail to pass the exam are not eligible for an appointment and their application will not be considered.
+*Applicants who fail to pass the clinical exam are not eligible for an appointment and their application will not be considered.

 A sound knowledge of and commitment to the Code of Conduct for the Queensland Public Service.

 How to apply

-Applicants seeking an advanced training position should review the following information:
+Applicants seeking a Respiratory Advanced Training position should review the following information:

 - the role description for 2/3rd year (PDF 248 kB)

 - the Respiratory Medicine preference guide (PDF 320 kB)

 - an online Queensland Health RMO campaign application including the Queensland Respiratory Medicine Advanced Training Pathway section on the application.

 There are 10 hospitals in Queensland that are accredited for Advanced Training in Respiratory Medicine.